Moderator: Ms. Garvey (Main Office)

 Moderator: Mrs. Morrissey

-Meeting times: once a month after school; selected WIN days
+Meeting times: selected WIN days

 Description: Anyone interested in learning more about cameras and photography is welcome to join the Photography Club.
 The club offers students the chance to gather together and to share their photos and techniques.
 Students post their favorite photos on the club’s Google Classroom site as well as on the club’s bulletin boards.
 Members go on various trips.
 Past events include local nature walks, trips to Zoolights, the New England Aquarium, Schwamb Mill, and the Boston Public Garden.
 Some students volunteer to photograph various school events.
 Students should bring their cameras or iPhones to each meeting.